-AM-FM Radio
+AM-FM Radio (Single Display, Base Level)

-() (Power): Press this knob to turn the system on and off.
+- ((Power): Press this knob to turn the system on or off. - ─ (Volume): Turn this knob to increase or to decrease the volume.
+VOL will appear on the display.

 AM/FM: Press this button to switch between FM1, FM2, or AM.
 The display will show the selection.